noutegnelionel/academic-kickstart/content/authors/admin/_index.md

 ---
-# Display name
+title: lio
-title: LIONEL
+role: Researcher PHD Student chez Inria
 avatar_filename: Capture.jpg
 # Is this the primary user of the site?
 superuser: true